 Starting university for most people is a massive change, for a lot of new students, it means moving away from home for the first time.
-If you have Type 1 diabetes, we've got some information to make sure your diabetes doesn't stop you getting the most out of your time at university.
+If you have type 1 diabetes, use our information below to help you make sure your diabetes doesn't stop you getting the most out of your time at university.

 Moving your care